holmjohnii/weworked-api/resources/clients.md

 No parameters

 ### Returns
-Returns a client object if a valid identififer was provided.
+Returns a client object if a valid identifier was provided.

+## List all clients
+Returns a list of your clients in alphabetical order.

+`GET /v1/clients`

+### Parameters
+No parameters

+### Returns
+Returns an array of client objects.

-## The client object attributes:
+# The client object attributes: